Topical steroid withdrawal (TSW): symptoms, risks and how beauty professionals can support clients safely

 Common withdrawal side-effects include burning, swelling, itching, flaking and oozing of the skin, but other symptoms can include nerve pain, altered thermoregulation, atrophy and hair loss.

-Withdrawal is often accompanied by painful skin redness, which resembles patches or sleeves of sunburn.
-This is why TSW can also be referred to as “red skin syndrome” (RSS).
+Withdrawal is often accompanied by painful skin redness, which resembles patches or sleeves of sunburn – hence the term “red skin syndrome” (RSS).

 Lauren during a TSW flare-up and her fully recovered